20290 - GAME THEORY: ANALYSIS OF STRATEGIC THINKING

 - Mixed strategy Nash equilibrium, interpretation, existence.

-- Other probabilistic equilibrium concepts: correlated and self-confirming equilibrium.
+- Hints on other probabilistic equilibrium concepts: correlated and self-confirming equilibrium.

-- Games with incomplete information: rationalizability, Bayesian and self-confirming equilibrium.
+- Games with incomplete information: rationalizability and equilibrium.

 - Repeated games and multiplicity of subgame perfect equilibria.